PericoLedesma/aws-bootcamp-cruddur-2023/journal/week2.md

 * 100 million monthly events are included in the Honeycomb free tier
 * The Rollbar free tier includes up to 5,000 events per month, which can include error events, logged errors, and custom events.
 * On the AWS X-Ray free tier, you can trace up to 100,000 requests per month at no charge.
-* It's important to note that CloudWatch provides free tier for custom metrics as well, which includes up to 10 metrics, 10 custom metrics per month at no additional cost.
-If you exceed the free tier limit, you will be charged based on the number of unique metric dimensions per month.
+* Cloudwatch (always free tier):
+        - 10 custom metrics and alarm
+        - 1.000.000 API request
+        - 5GB of log dataingestion and 5 GB of log Data Archive
+        - 3 Dashboards with up to 50 Metrics each per month